We’re all looking for smart money saving tips without resorting to being an extreme cheapskate who dumpster dives for food.

 Our local aquarium costs $30 for adult admission!
 I finally got my husband to get a library card so that we both can take my daughter and save $60!

 Instead of going out to a restaurant with friends, why not cook for them at home?
 I find this much easier when you have kids, as it’s hard for kids to sit still in a restaurant.
 The kids occupy themselves playing toys and the adults get to enjoy kid-free conversations.

 We’ve been doing this for the past few years for my birthday.
 My awesome dad cooks a wonderful feast at home and the kids get to play with their cousins.

 With Redbox and Netflix, there’s little to reason to go out to the movies anymore.
 With the higher cost of movie tickets and popcorn, it’s an easy way to spend unnecessarily.

 These days, I enjoy watching movies in the relaxed atmosphere of home.
 My husband and I went to the movies once last year and didn’t enjoy sitting near rowdy teens and the high cost of food.

 I don’t feel the need to see the latest film in the theaters anymore.
-In 2-3 months, it’s already available on Redbox.
-You can often find free rental codes too.
+In 2-3 months, it’s already available on Redbox or streaming services.